ISEB

 Blueberries also have their place among Mexican berries.
 Native to North America, blueberries have found a home in certain regions of Mexico where the conditions mimic their natural habitat.
 These antioxidant-rich gems are not only delicious but also offer numerous health benefits.

-5 More main crops in Mexico
+5 More Main Crops in Mexico

 In addition to the previously mentioned crops, there are several other main crops in Mexico.
 Let’s explore some of these diverse and valuable crops: